Harry Gill (RAF officer)

-Biography

 Early life

 Gill was born on 30 October 1922 in Chesterfield, England.
 He moved to Newark-on-Trent as a child and was educated at Newark Technical College.
-He trained as a pilot in the United States, he flew Hurricanes (with 279 Sqn) during the war and Mosquito FB.VIs (with 4 Sqn) in the immediate post-war period.
-His Mosquito, TA 122, is being restored and will be displayed at the de Havilland Museum at London Colney.
-He died on 20 January 2008.

 Career

+Gill trained as a pilot in the United States, he flew Hurricanes (with 279 Sqn) during the war and Mosquito FB.VIs (with 4 Sqn) in the immediate post-war period.
 He was appointed OBE for his service in Aden during its evacuation in 1967.
+In 1979, he retired from the RAF.
+He had been appointed a companion of the Order of the Bath the previous year.

+Later life

 After his retirement, he remained closely associated with the Royal Air Force, serving for many years as president of the Newark Branch of the Royal Air Forces Association and he was also closely linked to the Air Training Corps (ATC), of which he was a member in his youth (with 47F Sqn at Grantham, when still an Air Defence Cadet Corps Squadron - forerunner of the ATC).

-In 1979, he retired from the RAF.
+He died on 20 January 2008.

+His Mosquito, TA 122, is being restored and will be displayed at the de Havilland Museum at London Colney..